DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Reset Chrome Flag Settings

-1. At First, Copy or type in the URL given below and then Paste it in Google Chrome Address bar.
+1. At First, Copy or type in the URL given below and then Paste it in the Google Chrome Address bar.

 a. chrome://flags/

-3. In that Settings Page, on the right side, you will be able to find the Reset all to the default option.
+2. Then, Hit Enter, and Chrome will load a page with Settings.
+In that Settings Page, on the right side, you can find the Reset all to the default option.
 Afterward, Click on that option.

 See also: